Wrocław Główny railway station

 Wrocław Główny is the largest and most important passenger train station in the city of Wrocław, in southwestern Poland.
 Situated at the junction of several important routes, it is the largest railway station in the Lower Silesia Voivodeship, as well as in Poland in terms of the number of passengers serviced.

-In 2018, the station served over 21,200,000 passengers.
+In 2018, the station served over 21.2 million passengers.
+In 2023, it served 29.4 million passengers, making it the country's busiest railway station.

 Structure

 The main gate is located north of the station, on Piłsudski street (ulica Piłsudskiego), with two additional entrances located at either end of the main hall.
 The back gate is located on the far side of the tracks, in the south facing Sucha street.
 The station has six parallel platforms (platforms I through IV with two tracks, platform V with one track and one short one, platform VI with one track).
 Each has two subway exits, which lead to the main hall.
 Since all platforms and tracks are above the street level, the tunnels are located at the same level as outside pavements.